chemicalfiend/lammps-carrier-mobility/README.md

 # lammps-carrier-mobility
 Workflow for getting the carrier mobilities from LAMMPS trajectories.

-To run this workflow, you need to install and build my package MOObility (https://github.com/chemicalfiend/MOObility), along with mBuild and gsd, which you can get by simply using conda-forge.
+To run this workflow, you need to install and build the package MorphCT (https://github.com/cmelab/morphct), along with mBuild and gsd, which you can get by simply using conda-forge.

 ## Using the script